-The goal of this sponsored studio project was to apply new technology to a generator.
+The goal of this sponsored studio project was to incorporate emerging technology onto a generator.
 An e-ink display was added to aid the user in use and upkeep of the generator.
 This was intended to resolve issues related to users not paying attention to the user manual supplied with the generator as well as provide a way to keep an eye on performance, fuel consumption, and power usage.
 During the research phase, it was found that panels on existing generators were unsightly and often times created problems for performing maintenance.
 Some other unique features of the generator are the consolidated control panel, angled pull start, and swiveling front legs for mounting in a truck bed when wheels are removed.

 As part of a urban renovation with Appleseed Workshop, we designed a new facade for an old movie theatre in downtown Birmingham.
 My responsibilities included rendering, design implementation, creating parts drawings, fabricating, and installing the facade.
 Other responsibilities included designing the signage and door handles for the project.
 The facade is constructed from CORTEN steel.
 The panels were laser cut, broken on a hydraulic press brake, and installed over the period of several weeks.

 This project consisted of designing several elements to give the space a non-alienating garage feel.
 My responsibility in this project was to design all the furniture, lighting, and bar elements.
 The furniture is all welded laser cut steel with a clear coated rust patina.
 The bar top and seats on the stools are all edge grain plywood.
 Garage reel lights were arranged on a custom laser cut steel fixture and strung across the space to provide a soft amber lighting.

 My first project with Appleseed Workshop was to design, engineer, and organize construction of the architect’s idea for office dividers.
 The concept used CNC cut plywood ribs and laser-cut corrugated plastic (Coroplast) that can be removed to suit the users’ needs.
 I designed and engineered the structure using Rhino, broke the pieces down, and labelled them before having them cut.
 My other responsibilities for this project included creating instructions for construction and overseeing the installation of the Coroplast.